MPAS-Dev/compass/docs/design_docs/compass_package.rst

 were written in a more direct way, using a common language rather than custom XML tags.

-Importantly, creating a testcase should also be as easy as possible.
+Importantly, creating a test case should also be as easy as possible.
 There is a need to balance readability and reusability.
 There is a risk that the compass redesign, as it becomes heavily pythonic, may make it difficult for developers to contribute.
 But we can't go too far the other way either.
 We want the best